-Phoenix, Arizona - Mystery Castle
+Phoenix, Arizona: Mystery Castle

 - Address:

-- 800 E Mineral Rd, Phoenix, AZ
+- 800 E. Mineral Rd, Phoenix, AZ

 - Directions:

 - I-10 exit 155.
-East on Baseline Rd for 5.5 miles.
+West on Baseline Rd for 5.5 miles.
 Turn south onto 7th St. for 1.5 miles.
 At the end of the street, turn left onto Mineral Rd to get to the Castle.
-Golf courses and gated communities are being built up to the edge of the Mystery Castle desert property.
+Golf courses and gated communities are built up to the edge of the Mystery Castle desert property.

 - Hours: